Friday, June 24, 2022

 Mountain Biking in the Kimberley Nature Park

-We found the trails in the Nature Park to be quite rocky and challenging, but families will enjoy the two traverses that we have completed.
-(All links below go to the Trail Forks website.)
+We found the trails in the Nature Park to be quite rocky and challenging, but families will enjoy the two traverses below that we have completed.

-- SW Passage Traverse from the Nordic Centre
+SW Passage Bike Traverse from the Kimberley Nordic Centre

-We started from the Nordic Centre on the Spruce Trail, a multi-use double track trail that's part of the lit loop for cross-country skiing in winter.
-(Starting at the Nordic Centre allows you to start high for less height gain when traversing into the Nature Park.
+Start from the Nordic Centre on the Spruce Trail, a multi-use double track trail that's part of the lit loop for cross-country skiing in winter.
+(Starting at the Nordic Centre allows you to start high for less height gain when traversing into the Nature Park.)

-From Spruce, we followed a few singletrack cross-country ski trails, open to multi-use traffic in summer.
-We followed the Horse Trail, Roy's Cut and Mussers.
-These trails took us to the boundary with the Nature Park.
+From Spruce, follow a few singletrack cross-country ski trails, open to multi-use traffic in summer.
+You'll ride the following three trails: Horse Trail, Roy's Cut, and Mussers.
+These trails take you to the boundary with the Nature Park.

-Once officially in the Nature Park, we took Higgins Hill, a short connector trail that I walked much of due to the rocky descent.
+Once officially in the Nature Park, descend Higgins Hill, a short connector trail that novice riders will have to walk due to the rocky descent.
 And all this, to finally reach the Army Road, part of the TransCanada Trail (or the Great Trail as it's now called.)

 Easy scenic riding on the Army Road in the Nature Park

 The Army Road is a beautiful double track trail that traverses through the entire Nature Park.
 It is great for families or beginner mountain bikers.
-The section we rode took us through a beautiful lush forest and we felt miles from civilization.
+You'll ride through a beautiful lush forest and feel miles from civilization.

 You can also get on the Army Road lower down in the City of Kimberley at the Swan Street Trailhead where you start on the Lower Army Road.
-We just wanted to start higher up to avoid extra climbing.
+We just like starting higher up to avoid extra climbing.

-We took the Army Road to Jimmy Russell, another section of the Great Trail, and also a wide double track trail that's great for novice riders.
-From here we were able to hop on the SW Passage Trail, our objective for the ride.
+Follow the Army Road to Jimmy Russell, another section of the Great Trail, and also a wide double track trail that's great for novice riders.
+From here, hop on the SW Passage Trail, which is often our objective for a ride or hike in the park.

 Our objective for the ride: The SW Passage Viewpoint

-The SW Passage Trail only climbs 45 metres but I found it too steep to ride.
-After this, we took the short SW Passage Viewpoint Trail to reach a fabulous lookout that I encourage all families to either hike or bike to.
-Apparently this trail only climbs another 13 metres, but again, it is straight up, and there's no way any of us could ride it.
-(Though my boys did ride down.)
+The SW Passage Trail only climbs 45 metres but I personally find it too steep to ride.
+Either bring a bike lock and continue on foot (lots of trees to lock a bike to) or push your bike up the trail.
+After this, you'll have to either ride or hike up the short SW Passage Viewpoint Trail to reach a fabulous lookout.
+Apparently this trail only climbs another 13 metres, but again, it is straight up, and there's no way any of us in my family can climb it.
+(Though my boys do ride down.)

 Riding down the SW Passage Viewpoint Trail

-- Sunflower Hill Traverse from the Swan Street Trailhead Entrance
+Sunflower Hill Bike Traverse from the Swan Street Trailhead Entrance in Kimberley

-Most people just climb up to Sunflower Hill from the Kimberley Riverside Campground and return the same way.
-All I can say for our excuse is that we don't like climbing if there's a way to avoid it.
-And we wanted to see more of the Nature Park in another big traverse.
+Most people just climb up to Sunflower Hill from the trailhead across from the Kimberley Riverside Campground and return the same way.
+However, if you want to see more of the Nature Park, the traverse below is a fabulous easy traverse.

-We followed the Lower Army Road, a double track section of the Great Trail, from Swan Street until we reached the Ponderosa Trail, another double track trail but with steeper climbing.
-We got back on the Lower Army Road and connected on to Eimer's Road so that we could check out Eimer's Lake (not much to see in reality.)
+Follow the Lower Army Road, a double track section of the Great Trail, from Swan Street in town until you reach the Ponderosa Trailanother double track trail but with steeper climbing.
+Merge back on to Lower Army Road and connect on to Eimer's Road where you can check out Eimer's Lake.

-Our goal from there was to reach Elbow, and eventually the Forest Crowne Through Road.
-Everything we rode was double track easy riding and we were able to traverse much of the nature park without any technical riding.
+From there you'll reach the Elbow Trail, and eventually the Forest Crowne Through Road.
+Everything you'll ride is double track easy riding and you'll traverse much of the nature park without any technical riding.

-Sunflower Hill was the objective for the ride and it was a beautiful ridge which we loved riding across.
-Then the ride down to the campground was a lot of fun as well.
+Sunflower Hill is the objective for the ride and it is a beautiful ridge to ride across.
+Then the ride down to the campground is a lot of fun as well.

 Scenic riding along the ridge on Sunflower Hill